 How long does it take to contest a will depends on the attitudes of the parties and whether or not they are willing to negotiate.

 The process normally takes between 3 months to 2 years to finalise.
 It will take closer to 2 years if the matter goes to court and is heard by a judge.

 Not everybody can contest a will and interested parties have to meet specific requirements to make a claim.

 Contesting a will can be a complicated legal process with differing laws across Australian states.
-If you believe you are eligible to make a claim, you should make contact with a qualified wills and estate lawyer as quickly as possible
+If you believe you are eligible to make a claim, you should make contact with qualified wills and estate lawyers as quickly as possible

 How to Stop Someone Contesting A Will